maythe4th

 Apache Iceberg.
 Delta Lake.
 ACID transactions.
 Time travel.
 Open formats.
 Words that sound like they were assembled in a venture-backed wizard cave.

-The tools are useful.
+These tools are useful.
 They solve real problems.
-They make data lakes less swampy, which is important because unmanaged data lakes are haunted S3 buckets with permissions.
+They make data lakes less swampy, which is important because unmanaged data lakes are haunted S3 buckets with permissions and a FinOps surprise inside.

 But they operate on the same basic premise: